Two Big, Embarrassing CONFESSIONS

 If your relationship is shaky right now, or could use an injection of passion, then this program is the answer…

-The next “Love At First Fight” coaching program begins next Saturday, January 19 2013.
+The next “Love At First Fight” coaching program begins soon.
 It runs for 7 weeks and I’d love you to join us.

-This program is the ONLY place I know where you can get the SKILLS… including step-by-step instructions… on how to leave the Power Struggle behind… and start “making” love… instead of passively waiting and wishing for it to return.
+This program is the only place I know where you can get the skills… including step-by-step instructions… on how to leave the Power Struggle behind… and start “making” love… instead of feeling lost and alone wishing for it to return.